March 14–April 29

-- Group rates available for pre-registered groups of 10 or more children.
+- Group rates available for pre-registered groups of 12 or more attendees.

 - Second Sunday Savings: Second Sunday Savings offers reduced admission to the Museum: just $4 per person between 9 a.m.–noon every second Sunday of the month.
 Once you’re here, stay to play all day!

 - For more questions about admissions or visiting the Museum, please see our FAQ or contact us.

 - Curious about our Cleaning Policy?

 Become a Museum Member and get great benefits at every level.
 Enjoy unlimited visits, discounts on products and programs, invitations to special events, and more.